 This is an open-air museum that is more than 1,076,391 square feet (100,000 metres) and made up of 340 constructions including houses, farms and mills, as well as some 50,000 everyday objects that perfectly recreate different Romanian villages.

-The Village Museum is full of life, and as you walk around you feel like you're in an actual village.
+The Village Museum of Bucharest is full of life, and as you walk around you feel like you're in an actual village.
 This is part of its charm, and it captivates visitors.

 One of the most valuable aspects is its sociological outlook, as it was initially created to show the way of life in rural communities in the most realistic way.
 To do this, in the first instance the old owners moved into the houses here, along with their loved ones and animals, in some way becoming a part of the museum itself.